dkandalov/dkandalov.github.io/_posts/2016-06-01-From-Groovy-to-Kotlin.markdown

 #### No groovy getters
 When referencing Java getters from Groovy code you can pretend it is a read-only field.
 So in Groovy instead of ``o.getFoo()``, you can do ``o.foo``.

-I'm sure the whole business with getters/setters/properties is a complex design decision with mutually exclusive options and lots of people getting frustrated no matter what you choose.
-Basically, Kotlin doesn't have groovy getters, you have to use getters Java-style.
+Kotlin doesn't have groovy getters, you have to use getters Java-style.

 Groovy:
 <groovy>